thumbliner/thumbliner/reading.md

 | To Hell and Back: An Autobiography | Niki Lauda | 2021 |
 | How Charts Work: Understand and Explain Data with Confidence | Alan Smith | 2022 |

-All are suitable for the curious general reader.
+Suitable for the curious general reader.